 She felt the air rush up, felt the shadows of the staircase spin around her, and then with a sickening crunch she hit the landing.

-Melissa lay there at the bottom of the stairs, feeling her body go numb, watching a dark shape above her come crawling slowly down.
+Melissa lay at the bottom of the stairs, feeling her body go numb, watching a dark shape above her crawl slowly down.

-Tiny hands, cold and wet, latched onto her face as a weight settled down on her chest, and the air reeked of decay.
-Melissa tried to take a breath so she could call for help, but it hurt too much.
+Tiny hands, cold and wet, latched onto her face as a weight settled on her chest.
+The air reeked of decay.
+Melissa tried to take a breath to call for help, but it hurt too much.